Use SEL to Ease the Transition for ELL and Immigrant Students

 - Promote a growth mindset to help ELL and immigrant students understand that success is achievable with dedication and hard work.
 Here is a sample lesson to get started.

 - Teach empathy, acceptance, and relationship-building with activities that celebrate students’ cultures and heritages.
 This will help ELL students feel connected to their peers while celebrating their own identities.

 ELL and immigrant students face unique challenges.
 Schools can make an impact on how well these students integrate into society and achieve academic success.
 SEL can help ELL and immigrant students become more engaged, build stronger relationships, and navigate the challenges of learning new cultural norms.

 Interested in learning more?
-Contact our SEL experts, and let’s chat about creating a plan to leverage SEL to support ELL and immigrant students.
+Contact our SEL experts through the form below, and let’s chat about creating a plan to leverage SEL to support ELL and immigrant students.